Trump Baffled Why African-Americans Don’t Want to Vote for Him

-You may have noticed that Tuesday night’s State of the Union Address featured more than the usual share of positive references to African-Americans.
+You may have noticed that Tuesday night’s State of the Union address featured more than the usual share of positive references to African-Americans.
 The New York Times reports that President Trump “has professed bafflement that his numbers with black voters are not higher, telling allies he assumed he would fare better because the economy is doing well and unemployment among African-Americans has dropped.”

 Of course, in the same speech, Trump bestowed the Presidential Medal of Freedom on Rush Limbaugh, a notoriously racist talk-show host.
 There is probably some relationship between low African-American support for Trump and his lavish praise for the man who said, “Have you ever noticed how all composite pictures of wanted criminals resemble Jesse Jackson,” among many other examples.